ashtonw7/writing-with-no-purpose/posts/rainbow.md

 He told me that was his, and he kept it under the rainbow for safekeeping.
 It didn’t seem too safe to me, leaving gold in a place where any drunk could stumble upon it.

 I told him, let’s make a deal.
-You give me some of the gold, and I won’t tell the world that the leprechauns and end of rainbows exist.
+You give me some gold, and I won’t tell the world that leprechauns and ends of rainbows exist.
 The leprechaun begrudgingly gave me some and I made my way back to sell all the gold.

 When I went to sell it though, the guy at the counter told me he wasn’t interested in buying fool’s gold.
 I said I’m no fool.
 This is drunk’s gold maybe, but not fool’s gold.